DavisPL-Teaching/119/README.md

 UC Davis has [policies against harassment and discrimination](https://hr.ucdavis.edu/departments/elr/preventing-discrimination-harassment).
 Be inclusive of your classmates in group discussions and in your questions and answers in class.
 If you need to, you may reach me by email to report an issue with a classmate.

+## Contact and Office Hours

+Please use the Piazza for questions related to course material.
+If you send me an email, I will most likely respond to post your question on Piazza :)

+Please ask all questions publicly, with one exception, if your post contains a large snippet of code.
+I encourage you to ask anonymously if you feel more comfortable.

+The instructor and TAs will be available during office hours for additional support on course material and assignments.
+The schedule of office hours can be found in a pinned post on Piazza.
+If you have a question that is more sensitive or unrelated to the course, please email me (at `cdstanford` `ucdavis` `edu`).